dmelcho/sql_files/README.md

     LIMIT 20;
 ```

 Each of the queries enabled me to understand the competitive Data Analytics job market better and offered a focused path for career advancement.
-Furthermore, throughout the project I had a chance to sharpen my SQL skills by leveraging its powerful data manipulation capabilites to derive meaningful insights from complex data sets.
+Furthermore, throughout the project I had a chance to sharpen my SQL skills by leveraging its powerful data manipulation capabilities to derive meaningful insights from complex data sets.
 ## Insights
 From the analysis several general conclusions can be made:
 ### 1. Top Paying Jobs: